cyclosproject/ng-swagger-gen/README.md

 - `sortParams`: How to sort operation parameters.
 Required always come first.
   For backwards compatibility, the default value is `desc`, but `none` is recommended for new projects.
+- `sortModelParams`: How to sort model parameters.
+For backwards compatibility, the default value is 'desc', but 'none' is recommended for new projects.
 - `defaultTag`: The assumed tag for operations that don't define any.
   Defaults to `Api`.
 - `removeStaleFiles`: Indicates whether or not to remove any files in the